OleOaks/Mecrisp-Stellaris-VIM-Syntax-Highlighter/README.md

 1. Beginner - Must know
    - `Ctrl-k`  - Open help for specific word
-   - `Ctrl-p`  - Start code-completion
+   - `Ctrl-p`  - Start code-completion pop-up
    - `Ctrl-]`  - Follow forthtag link to definition of custom word
    - `:q`      - Close a help file that was opened